 Maui Destination Guide

-Maui County mandates guests, colleagues and resort visitors wear a face mask covering the nose and mouth while in all public spaces, maintain a minimum of six-feet of physical separation, and temperature checks may also be required.
+Maui County mandates guests, colleagues and resort visitors wear a face mask covering the nose and mouth while in all indoor spaces, maintain a minimum of six-feet of physical separation, and temperature checks may also be required.

 Hike the moonscape of the world’s largest dormant volcano, tour farms, shop quaint towns, ride with paniolo (cowboys), snorkel and learn to surf.
 We tap our network of Maui’s best to connect you with top island experiences and adventures in our Maui Destination Guide.